2ndrew2ncheta/Advanced-Data-Group-Project-3/README.md

 - `price_per_bldg` — The sale price of the buildings represented in the acris file.
 - `TOTAL INCOME FROM REAL ESTATE` — The annual business income for building owners in the 201 file, including rents, billboards, and ancillary services.
-- 'TOTAL EXPENSES' — The total annual expenses for owners represented in the 201 file, such as maintenance and management expenses.
+- `TOTAL EXPENSES` — The total annual expenses for owners represented in the 201 file, such as maintenance and management expenses.
 - Borough, Block, and Lot: both files contain information on the BBL of each building, a unique identifier for property plots in New York City.

 ## Methodology